HCA-Healthcare/elixir-hl7/README.md

 > For now, the two systems can exchange data when needed.
 > See [here](./HL7.html#module-migrating-from-hl7-message-and-hl7-query) for details!

-## Getting started
+## Installation

-Add this library to your mix.exs file:
+Add this library to your mix.exs file.

 ```elixir
 defp deps do